In the Stars

 Wilbur has been working in the slasher ‘biz for years, starring in a long franchise of beloved horror flicks.
 Dana is a successful musician who is new to the world of terror, trying to show versatility by establishing herself as an actress.
 When they meet on the set of Wilbur’s new flick, tensions between their two worlds have horrifying consequences.
 The secret lives of slashers comes to the forefront in this meta-examination of horrors Hollywood and the real reasons why we love to be terrified.

-Directors: Steven Greenwood and Victoria Stevens
+Directors: Steven Greenwood and Theo Stevens

 Producer: Cheyenne Cranston